-Ductless systems connect an outdoor unit with an indoor unit to heat or cool one specific zone of a home without the use of ductwork.
+Ductless systems, also known as mini split systems, connect an outdoor unit with one or more indoor units to heat and cool specific zones of a home without the use of ductwork.

 Explore the components of a ductless system